LearnWeb3DAO/Whitelist-Dapp/README.md

 Your whitelist dapp should now work without errors 🚀

----
-### Push to github
-Make sure before proceeding you have pushed all your code to github :)

----

 ### Push to github

 Make sure before proceeding you have [pushed all your code to github](https://medium.com/hackernoon/a-gentle-introduction-to-git-and-github-the-eli5-way-43f0aa64f2e4) :)